-SECTION 4: COVERED SERVICES & PRIOR AUTHORIZATION REQUIREMENTS
+SECTION 4: PRIOR AUTHORIZATION REQUIREMENTS

 In accordance with the member's evidence of coverage, certain services performed by contracted providers require a prior authorization before being rendered.
-Commonwealth Care Alliance's Authorization and Utilization Management Department is responsible for reviewing prior authorization service requests from providers.
-All requests (except Behavioral Health, Specialized Radiology Services & Inpatient/Observation Admissions - please see below for details) must be faxed to 855-341-0720 using the Standardized Prior Authorization Request Form along with the necessary clinical documentation to support the request.
-Download the form.
+The Commonw ealth Care Alliance Authorization and Utilization Management department is responsible for review ing prior authorization service requests from providers.
+All requests (except behavioral health, specialized radiology services & inpatient/observation admissions-please see below for details) must be faxed to 855-341-0720 using the Standardized Prior Authorization Request form along with the necessary clinical documentation to support the request.
+Dow nload the form.

-- Behavioral Health prior authorization service requests must be faxed to 855-341-0720 using the appropriate form for the service requested along with the necessary clinical documentation to support the request.
-Download the forms. - Specialized Radiology prior authorization service requests must be faxed to 855-341-0720 using the appropriate form for the service requested along with the necessary clinical documentation to support the request.
-Download the forms. - Inpatient/Observation Admissions prior authorization service requests must be faxed to 855-811-3467 using the appropriate form for the service requested along with the necessary clinical documentation to support the request.
+- Behavioral health prior authorization service requests must be faxed to 855-341-0720 using the appropriate form for the service requested along with the necessary clinical documentation to support the request.
+Dow nload the forms. - Specialized radiology prior authorization service requests must be faxed to 855-341-0720 using the appropriate form for the service requested along with the necessary clinical documentation to support the request.
+Dow nload the forms. - Inpatient/observation admissions prior authorization service requests must be faxed to 855-811-3467 using the appropriate form for the service requested along with the necessary clinical documentation to support the request.
+Dow nload the forms.

-Download the forms.

-Prior authorization decisions will be made no later than fourteen (14) calendar days after CCA receives the request (or within seventy-two [72] hours for expedited requests).
-Medicare Part B medication requests are made no later than seventy-two (72) hours for standard request and twenty-four (24) hours for expedited request Services requiring prior authorization by CCA are listed below.
-If a requested service or item is not listed below, please call Commonwealth Care Alliance at 866-610-2273 for clarification.
+Prior authorization decisions will be made no later than fourteen (14) calendar days after CCA receives the request (or within seventy-two[72] hours for expedited requests).
+Medicare Part B medication requests are made no later than seventy-two(72) hours for standard requests and tw enty-four (24) hours for expedited requests.
+Services requiring prior authorization by CCA are listed below.
+If a requested service or item is not listed below, please call Commonw ealth Care Alliance at 866-610-2273 for clarification.

-Covered Services & Prior Authorization Requirements (pdf)
+Prior Authorization Requirements Table (pdf)